dadaismee/vs_blog/src/blog/phd-draft/index.md

 Although formally similar, as both behavioral and signaling conventions can be described as games with players and payoffs, they differ in that the latter have an additional "layer" of information between players.
 And although Lewis himself proclaimed signaling conventions a subcategory of behavioral ones, the relationship between them is not clear.
 For Skyrms, signals *inform* action, and signaling networks *coordinate* action, which implicitly conveys signaling conventions as underpinning behavioral ones.
 Skyrms further suggests that signaling is responsible for the evolution of teamwork itself [@skyrms2010], which questions Lewis's hierarchical categorization and creates a version of a chicken-and-egg problem.
 We will look closer at the relationship between behavioral and signaling  conventions and its role in emergence of social institutions in the third chapter.

 ### Criticisms
 Lewis's theory has been criticized on many grounds, and, as @rescorla2024 notes, virtually every component of his theory has been under attack: from imprecise notion of equilibrium concept to the very necessity of conventions for solving coordination problems.
 Many criticisms have been met in refinements and extensions of Lewis's theory by later scholars.

 There are five main areas of criticism of Lewis's account of conventions:

-1. conformity requirement / hidden normativity
+1. conformity requirement and hidden normativity
 2. overestimation of arbitrariness
 3. common knowledge requirement and source of salience
 4. connection between conventions and coordination problems
 5. imprecise equilibrium concept

-#### Conformity requirement / hidden normativity
+#### Conformity requirement and hidden normativity
 One of the major criticisms of Lewis's theory of conventions is unrealistic conformity requirement expressed of his 4-th clause: "each person prefers universal conformity to $R$, provided that nearly everyone else adheres to it".
 As some scholars points out, this strict requirement rules out such regularities as sending thank-you notes after dinner [@gilbert1992] as non-conventional, for they do not require complete conformity.
 Many commentators find this unintuitive as we usually call any mutually expected behavioral regularity a convention regardless of its level of conformity.

 However, a possible defense of Lewis's position is to restrict a social group where convention takes place and to add that "each person *within a certain social group* prefers universal conformity to $R$…".
 This addition addresses Gilbert's criticism in that it supports an idea of near-complete conformity relative to the scale and size of a social group with operative convention.
 If sending thank-you notes after a dinner within a certain group is indeed a convention, not writing such a note would at least disappoint a dinner host.
 Of course, this might not impose any external sanctions on a guest not writing a thank-you note.
 However, conformity relative to group size highlights inherent normativity in the form close to normative expectation, which @bicchieri2005 considers an essential ingredient of social norms rather than conventions.